VarozzaEJ/keepr/README.md

 - **Device**: Keepr is available on the web.
 - **Account**: Sign in with Google or create an account through Auth0 to access all features.

-### Installation
+### Set Up

 2. **Create an Account**:
    - Open Keepr and follow the on-screen instructions to sign up with your email or social media accounts.

 3. **Set Up Your Profile**:
-   - Add a profile picture and fill in your details to get started.
+   - Add a profile picture and cover picture, then fill in your details to get started.

 ## How to Use Keepr